microfundiv-lab/microfundiv-lab.github.io/index.md

 title: Home
 ---

-# Microbiome Function and Diversity lab at the University of Cambridge
+# Microbiome Function and Diversity lab

 [Lab Website Template](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/), with automatic citations, GitHub tag imports, pre-built components, and more.
 Spend less time reinventing the wheel, and more time running your lab.